flatland-association/flatland-rl/CONTRIBUTING.md

     git clone git@github.com:flatland-association/flatland-rl.git
     ```

-2. Setup a virtual environment using your preferred method (e.g. venv) and activate it.
-Make sure python 3.7, 3.8 and
+2. Set up a virtual environment using your preferred method (e.g. venv) and activate it.
+Make sure one of the supported
-   3.9 interpreters are available.
-Note that if you are using an Apple Macbook with an M1 or M2 processor, you need to
+   python interpreters (3.7, 3.8, 3.9, 3.10) is available.
+Note that if you are using an Apple Macbook with Apple
-   use python 3.8 or 3.9.
+   Silicon (e.g. M1 or M2), you need to use at least python 3.8.

 3. Install the software dependencies using pip:

     ```shell
-    pip install -r requirements_dev.txt
+    pip install -r requirements-dev.txt
     ```

 4. Create a branch for local development: